melihteke/dnslookup-module/README.md

 ### CI/CD
-This repo is managed with github actions.
+This Repo is managed with github actions.